A Perfectly Truthful Calibration Measure: Introduction

-\Cref{example: intro nontruthful} shows that the truthful predictor $\vreport = \vpred$ does not achieve a minimum ECE or binned ECE on a sample of size $T$.
-Even worse, there are \emph{miscalibrated} predictors (e.g.\ the predictor that always predicts $0.5 + \epsilon$ for a small $\epsilon > 0$) achieving smaller ECE and binned ECE than the \emph{calibrated} truthful predictor.
-Thus ECE and binned ECE do not rank predictors correctly based on how calibrated they are.
+\Cref{example: intro nontruthful} shows that the obvious uninformative prediction achieves a lower $\ECE$.
+Even worse, there are \emph{miscalibrated} predictors (e.g.\ the predictor that always predicts $0.5 + \epsilon$ for a small $\epsilon > 0$) achieving smaller ECE than the \emph{calibrated} truthful predictor.
+Thus ECE does not rank predictors correctly based on how calibrated they are.

-The observation in \Cref{example: intro nontruthful} that predicting the truth incurs higher (i.e.\ worse) calibration error than (strategically) assigning the same prediction (i.e.\ the overall average) to every individual is, unfortunately, very general.
-It happens not just for $\ECE$ and its variants\footnote{Variants of $\ECE$ include $\ell_\alpha$-$\ECE$, where we replace the absolute bias $|\report - \hat{\report}|$ with $|\report - \hat{\report}|^\alpha$ for an arbitrary $\alpha \ge 1$, as well as binned versions of $\ell_\alpha$-$\ECE$.}, but also for continuous calibration measures\footnote{These are calibration measures that are continuous as a function of the predictions.
-Note that $\ECE$ and binned ECE are not continuous.} such as the smooth calibration error \citep{smooth}, the distance to calibration \citep{utc} and its variants, etc, irrespective of the sample size $T$ used for estimating the calibration error.
+Predicting the uninformative base rate incurs a lower calibration error for all known calibration measures.
+It happens not just for $\ECE$ in \Cref{example: intro nontruthful} and its variants\footnote{Variants of $\ECE$ include $\ell_\alpha$-$\ECE$, where we replace the absolute bias $|\report - \hat{\report}|$ with $|\report - \hat{\report}|^\alpha$ for an arbitrary $\alpha \ge 1$, as well as binned versions of $\ell_\alpha$-$\ECE$.}, but also for continuous calibration measures\footnote{These are calibration measures that are continuous as a function of the predictions.
+Note that $\ECE$ and binned ECE are not continuous.} such as the smooth calibration error \citep{smooth}, the distance to calibration \citep{utc} and its variants, etc, irrespective of the sample size $T$.
 Moreover, it happens consistently accross \emph{every} realization of the states $\vstate$, \emph{not just in expectation}.
-Specifically, for \emph{every} realization of states $\vstate \in \{0,1\}^T$ and \emph{every} prediction sequence $\vreport = (\report_1,\ldots,\report_T)\in [0,1]^T$, all these calibration measures $\CAL$ satisfy
+Specifically, for \emph{every} realization of $\vstate \in \{0,1\}^T$ and \emph{every} prediction sequence $\vreport = (\report_1,\ldots,\report_T)\in [0,1]^T$, all these calibration measures $\CAL$ satisfy